AresInGit/module_crc16/README.md

 - This is a C source lib for calculating crc16.

-- It provides popular crc16 calc ways,  see follow chart,
+- It provides several crc16 calc ways, like,

   | X25  | CCITT  | CCITT_FALSE | MODBUS |
   | :--: | :----: | :---------: | :----: |